-However, the fraternity has the allegiance of the left-wing school president, at least in the sense of both hating The Pit.
+However, Balls and Shaft has the allegiance of Ms. Garcia-Thompson (Jessica Walter), the left-wing school president, at least in the sense of both hating The Pit.
 And they have a good plan on getting rid of it.

-as Rand, with a special appearance by George Clinton
+Includes a special appearance by funk legend George Clinton.

 Provides Examples of:

 - Animal Wrongs Group: Moonbeam and her crowd, the aptly-named "Causeheads" (at least right now).Droz: They find a Cause and they stick with it.
 (Beat) For about a week.